nate-fleming/SprintCarSetup/README.md

 3. Run ```npm start``` to start React

 ## Visit The Site On The Web
 Sprint Setup Pro is also hosted on the web via Firebase.
-Go to https://sprintcarsetup-7a299.firebaseapp.com and enter the following information to see a sample user.
+Go to https://sprintcarsetup-7a299.firebaseapp.com and register as a new user.

-- Email: ryan@dm.com
-- Password: cheesepita

 ## Technologies Used
 - React